 Cases can be rejected on security, war crimes or other grounds.

 Once the screening process has been completed a full medical assessment is conducted by the International Organisation for Migration (IOM) in the host country.
 Full details of the case and medical history are sent to Aberdeenshire for assessment of need.
 Eligibility is then confirmed, and IOM starts preparing visa and travel arrangements.

 The Home Office allocates funding for every family resettled to Aberdeenshire.
 This funding covers 100% of resettlement expenditure including staffing costs, interpreters and preparing homes for arrival.
 Only essential furniture and items can be provided so local communities donate prams, toys, books and rugs to ensure that every family has a little extra to make their house a home.

 Afghan Relocation and Assistance Policy (ARAP)

 The ARAP scheme launched on 1st April 2021 and will continue to remain open and operate indefinitely.
 Under the ARAP scheme, any current or former locally employed staff directly employed by His Majesty's Government assessed to be at serious risk of threat to life will be eligible to apply for ARAP regardless of their employment status, rank or role, or length of time served.

 Afghan Citizens' Resettlement Scheme (ACRS)

-The Afghan citizens’ resettlement scheme (ACRS) provides protection for people at risk identified as in need.
-Th scheme will prioritise:
+The scheme provides protection for people at risk identified as in need.
+The scheme will prioritise: